IowaDave/Switched-Voltage-Divider/README.md

 * The voltage divider is then energized.
 * 12 volts can be measured at the Point-of-Presence.

+What is the 10K resistor, R3, doing there?
+It ensures that the base voltage of the PNP will equal that of the emitter whenever the NPN transistor is not conducting.

 #### NPN Transistor
 The 2N3904 is in a *low-side* position with respect to the PNP.
 That is, it stands between the high-voltage potential of the PNP and ground.